johnjackoleary/cfi-commonplace-book/Filed/ADM.md

 > [!warning] A good rule of thumb for the processing phase
 > If you find yourself saying that it will "probably" be okay, it is definitely time for a solid reality check.

+For an example of this, see the #case-study in [# Aeronautical Decision-Making: A Quick Night Flight With the 3Ps](https://cfijack.com/aeronautical-decision-making-with-the-3ps/) by [[CFI Jack]].

 #### DECIDE
 DECIDE is more complete and emphasizes the feedback loop inherent to good decision-making.